 Aussies catching up in Mexico

 ¿Lack of promotion, lack of interest or unaffordable prices?
-We don’t know really what made australian brands to decrease but the embassy in Mexico and sommelier Sandra Fernández have the intention to push them forward.
+We don’t know really what made australian brands to decrease but, although a the fires disaster have turned the world’s attention lately, aussie

 The Shiraz variety, the oldest soils fo the world and all the potential of making different styles of wine reside on what mexicans should look for in aussie wines.

 From Hunter Valley to Yarra and the great selection that offers alone South Australia makes anybody “thirsty” and looking for a glass of aussie wine.

 The different terroirs are explained through wines that try to break in mexican palates: Leeuwin Estate, Angore Family, Katnook Estate, Yalumba and William Randell, among others.

 Interest is there as a mexican oenologist, Mauricio Ruiz, has been making aussie wines for the mexican market and is already starting developing labels for the australian market, under the Sommos brand, made there but his own mexican touch.

 Wine timeline of this country.

 1901: Australia enters the Commonwealth of Nations